Table Mountain Hike South Africa: Route Guide

 Choosing Your Table Mountain Hiking Route

-What follows is a route‑by‑route outline pairing real statistics with felt experience so you can match ambition to ability.
+What follows is a route‑by‑route hiking trail outline pairing real statistics with felt experience so you can match ambition to ability.
 The times provided assume a reasonably fit hiker in dry conditions.
+Some routes involve a challenging climb, and certain trails may include elements of rock climbing or scrambling, adding to the adventure and physical challenge of hiking Table Mountain.

 Platteklip Gorge